ScottWales/puppet-git/README.md

 source then a push to the real mirror.
 This means that you can use post-receive and post-update hooks on mirrors.

+The cron job requires cronic to be available - http://habilis.net/cronic/

 Examples
 --------